helloSystem/docs/developer/rpi.md

 On Linux, there is also __zram__ which is enabled by default on Android and Chromium OS.
 Did anything ever come out of https://wiki.freebsd.org/SummerOfCode2019Projects/VirtualMemoryCompression?

+macOS also does RAM compression when memory is getting low: https://www.lifewire.com/understanding-compressed-memory-os-x-2260327

 ``` .. note::
     Please let us know if you know how to use RAM compression on FreeBSD.
 ```